The Lowell Summer Music Series Announces Its First 2018 Show!

 “Giddens, who studied opera at Oberlin, makes her acting début with a recurring role on the recently revived television drama Nashville, which debuts on CMT in January 2018, playing the role of Hanna Lee “Hallie” Jordan, a young social worker with “the voice of an angel”.

 “In October 2017, Rhiannon Giddens won a MacArthur Foundation Fellowship from the John D. and Catherine T. MacArthur Foundation for “exceptional originality, insight and potential.”

-Tickets for the Rhiannon Giddens show are priced at $44 in advance (fee-free!) and children 12 and under are always free courtesy of Eastern Bank.
+Tickets for the Rhiannon Giddens show are priced at $44 in advance (fee-free!).
 There are also premium seats – beach chairs are provided by the Series – set in two rows directly in front of the stage for $144.
 Tickets for this show go on sale on Wednesday, November 15th at 9 a.m. through Lowell Summer Music Series.

 For those of you who are unaware of the Series, or if you are aware of it but have never attended a show there, it is an outdoor (weather permitting) concert series held on National Park Service grounds in Lowell, Massachusetts.
 The Series is not-for-profit, which helps keep the ticket prices reasonable.

 Surrounding Boarding House Park are old mill buildings, part of the Lowell National Historical Park, which you can tour if you arrive early enough.
 They provide an unusual setting for an evening of great music and ambiance.

 The Series generally runs from mid-June to early September.